herrhotzenplotz/gcli/docs/website/tutorial/08-Other-forges.md

 	$ gcli -t gitlab issues -o herrhotzenplotz -r gcli

+Or more concisely using the forge path shorthand.
+Once your account is configured you can also use its name as the prefix directly, which is handy when you have multiple accounts of the same forge type:

+	$ gcli issues gl:herrhotzenplotz/gcli
+	$ gcli issues gitlab-com:herrhotzenplotz/gcli

 If this process errors out check the above steps.
 If you believe this is a bug, please report it at our issue tracker!